solarsoft0/website/docs/docs/getting_started/voice.md

 npm init # and follow the wizard
 ```

-Then, with your favorite IDE ocreate a file `index.js` with the following content:
+Then, with your favorite IDE create a file `index.js` with the following content:

 ```javascript
 const { VoiceServer } = require("@fonoster/voice");